Earth Notes: On the Ecobuild Exhibition (2012)

 I gathered that Helios strategia wholesaled about 70MWp each of PV panels and inverters last year including maybe 3MWp/month of Panasonic/Sanyo HIT PV.
 That is into several EU markets, not just the UK by any means.
 From them, buying in bulk, one might hope for prices well below £1.30/Wp even for HIT kit.

-Plug-in Solar (DIY/incremental PV system) had a neat scheme where you can assemble a system incrementally to dip your toe in without making a massive outlay, but I'd be worried that they'd fall foul of G83/Part-P/FiT rules and at such time as you wanted to get it MCS accredited to receive FiTs the kit might not be counted as either new or MCS installed and thus might not be eligible.
+Plug-in Solar (DIY/incremental PV system) had a neat scheme where you can assemble a system incrementally to dip your toe in without making a massive outlay, but I would be worried that they'd fall foul of G83/Part-P/FiT rules and at such time as you wanted to get it MCS accredited to receive FiTs the kit might not be counted as either new or MCS installed and thus might not be eligible.
 On the stand they did not seem clear and so this one is worth a little more research too, I think.